red

 Dolly Everett tragically took her life when she was 14, following sustained bullying and cyber-bullying.
 Picture: supplied

-Based on more than 15 years of cyber safety research and more than 30 years of bullying research by Telethon Kids Institute, the Beacon app has already been downloaded more than 27,500 times since it was launched in 2020.
+Based on more than 15 years of cyber safety research and more than 30 years of bullying research by The Kids Research Institute, the Beacon app, now in its second year with Dolly’s Dream, has already been downloaded over 30,000 times.

 The Beacon app offers tailored support for kids and their families.
 Picture: supplied